Priyanshu-Priyam/Lyzr-AI-Assignment/README.md

-# Lyzr AI Job Assignment: CFO Office AI Agent Analysis & MVP Design
+# Lyzr AI Assignment: CFO Office AI Agent Analysis & MVP Design

 This repository contains the strategic analysis, problem framing, and MVP design documentation for the **CFO Office AI Agent** project, completed as part of the Lyzr AI job assignment.